Vizzuality/marxan-cloud/docs/adr/0002_file-uploads.md

 Persistent Volumes (PVs) based on Azure disks (https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv).

-In practice, we have verified through a PoC that *within a single Kubernetes node*, more than one pod can mount the same PV in read/write mode, and *at the same time* more than one pod can mount the same PV in read-only mode.
-This does not seem to be consistent with the Azure documentation.
+We have verified through a PoC that indeed as expected *within a single Kubernetes node*, more than one pod can mount the same PV in read/write mode, and *at the same time* more than one pod can mount the same PV in read-only mode.

 To allow pods *scheduled over more than a single node* to share a common PV, either PVs based on Azure Files would be needed, or a different strategy should